samorso/IBpaper/README.md

 x3          4.52 3.89 4.00
 ```

-The detailed code to run the simulations and real data analysis in the paper [Guerrier et al (2020)](https://arxiv.org/pdf/2002.08757.pdf) can be found in [this link](https://samorso.github.io/IBpaper/).
+The detailed code to run the simulations and real data analysis in the paper [Zhang et al. (2022)](https://arxiv.org/pdf/2002.08757.pdf) can be found in [this link](https://samorso.github.io/IBpaper/).